JasonEllul/CrimeDataQuery/README.md

-Please refer to the User Manual for operating instructions.
+Please refer to the User Operating Manual (TeamBellevilleScriptUserOperatingManual.pdf) for operating instructions.